010 Coding Collective

 UX for experts

 Verification must be as easy as acceptance.
-That requires transparency, chunk-level feedback and explainability.
+That requires transparency, targeted feedback and explainability.

 Verification = acceptance

-Good AI UX prevents laziness.
-Bad AI UX makes it impossible to see mistakes.
+Good AI UX prevents laziness, while bad AI UX makes it impossible to spot mistakes.

-Most AI interfaces—from ChatGPT to automated reporting systems—share the same fundamental limitation: they’re designed to produce output, not to verify it.
-An input field, an output field, maybe a “regenerate” button.
-That’s it.
+Most AI interfaces, from ChatGPT to automated reporting systems, share the same fundamental limitation: they’re designed to produce output, not to verify it.
+An input field, an output field, maybe a “regenerate” button, and that’s it.

 The entire interface revolves around the question how do I get output?
-But the question that really matters—how do I know if that output is correct?—is rarely answered.
-And that’s not a detail.
-That’s a fundamental design problem.
+But the question that really matters, how do I know if that output is correct?, is rarely answered.
+That’s not a detail but a fundamental design problem.

-AI output always looks convincing: beautiful sentences, logical structure, confident tone—even when it’s completely wrong.
-And if the interface doesn’t help verify that, people stop checking.
-That’s not human weakness, that’s a design failure.
+AI output always looks convincing: beautiful sentences, logical structure, confident tone, even when it’s completely wrong.
+If the interface doesn’t help verify that, people stop checking.
+That’s not human weakness but a design failure.

 The standard AI interface has a few fundamental problems: